Netstat is used to display active TCP connections and related listening ports in the computer or system. Actually, there are more features provided by

 Display Only TCP Protocol

-netstat command provide extensive filtering options according to protocols.
-We can provide filter option with
+netstat command provides extensive filtering options according to protocols.
+We can provide a filter option with

 -p and protocol name.
 In this example, we will filter and show only TCP protocol.